-Public understanding of science is a passion of mine, and to that end I created and presented The Brain, an international 6-hour television series and companion book.
+Public understanding of science is a passion of mine, and to that end I made The Brain, an Emmy-nominated 6-hour television series (PBS/BBC) and companion book.
 In this series, I pose a simple question from a neuroscientist's point of view: what does it mean to be human?
-I additionally write for the New York Times, Discover Magazine,Atlantic, The Week, Slate, Wired, New Scientist, and others.
-I speak often on National Public Radio and BBC to discuss what's new and important in science.
+I also made the documentary The Creative Brain, which has been on Netflix and is soon moving to Apple and Amazon Prime.

 I run the Inner Cosmos podcast, which commonly ranks on Apple podcasts as the #1 science podcast in the nation.
 Typically structured as a monologue narrative, I explore the intersection between brain science and our daily lives.
 Listen wherever you get your podcasts.

 I have written many non-fiction books, including my latest, LIVEWIRED (nominated for the Pulitzer Prize).
 I have also written the New York Times bestseller Incognito: The Secret Lives of the Brain, which was named a Book of the Year by Amazon, Goodreads, and Boston Globe.
 My other non-fiction books include The Runaway Species, Wednesday is Indigo Blue: Discovering the Brain of Synesthesia, The Safety Net: Surviving Pandemics and Other Disasters, and Brain & Behavior: A Cognitive Neuroscience Perspective.